-Product / Packaging disposal

-Legislation addressing waste disposal requirements may differ by country, state and/ or territory.
-Each user must refer to laws operating in their area.
+Product / Packaging Legislation addressing waste disposal requirements may differ by country, state and/ or territory.
+Each user must refer to laws disposal operating in their area.
 In some areas, certain wastes must be tracked.

-A Hierarchy of Controls seems to be common - the user should investigate:

-- ▶ Reduction

-- ▶ Reuse

-- ▶ Recycling

-- ► Disposal (if all else fails)

-This material may be recycled if unused, or if it has not been contaminated so as to make it unsuitable for its intended use.
-Shelf life considerations should also be applied in making decisions of this type.
-Note that properties of a material may change in use, and recycling or reuse may not always be appropriate.
+A Hierarchy of Controls seems to be common - the user should investigate: Reduction ▶ Reuse ▶ Recycling Disposal (if all else fails) This material may be recycled if unused, or if it has not been contaminated so as to make it unsuitable for its intended use.
+She life considerations should also be applied in making decisions of this type.
+Note that properties of a material may change in use and recycling or reuse may not always be appropriate.
 In most instances the supplier of the material should be consulted.

-- ▶ DO NOT allow wash water from cleaning or process equipment to enter drains. - It may be necessary to collect all wash water for treatment before disposal. - ▶ In all cases disposal to sewer may be subject to local laws and regulations and these should be considered first. - Where in doubt contact the responsible authority. - Recycle wherever possible or consult manufacturer for recycling options. - ▶ Consult State Land Waste Management Authority for disposal.
+DO NOT allow wash water from cleaning or process equipment to enter drains.
+It may be necessary to collect all wash water for treatment before disposal.
+In all cases disposal to sewer may be subject to local laws and regulations and these should be considered first.
+Where in doubt contact the responsible authority.